CSAH 116 (Bunker Lake Blvd) at Trunk Highway 47 (St Francis Blvd) Intersection Improvements

 This project is currently under construction.
 Please see the Construction Weekly (https://www.anokacounty.us/1578/Construction-Weekly) for regular updates on this and other current construction projects.

 Project Background / Description

-This project will increase intersection capacity by providing additional travel and turn lanes.
-Additional left turn lanes will better accommodate turns from TH 47 onto CSAH 116 and will reduce queuing in thru-lanes due to left turning vehicles.
-Lengthening turn lanes will reduce queue lengths and increase safety on both roadways by removing vehicles waiting to turn from thru-lanes.
-Turn lane improvements will include extending the CSAH 116 westbound right turn lane across the CSAH 116 bridge.
+This project will increase the intersection capacity by providing additional travel and turn lanes; additional left turn lanes will better accommodate turns from St Francis Blvd onto Bunker Lake Blvd and reduce traffic backup lengths and increase safety on both roadways by removing vehicles waiting to turn from thru-lanes.
+Turn lane improvements will include extending the westbound right turn lane across the Oxbow Bridge east of the intersection.

-The proposed improvements, including the addition of left-turn lanes to the CSAH 116 and TH 47 intersection, will increase capacity by better accommodating all traffic, left-turns in particular.
-The project will also widen the bridge on CSAH 116 that crosses an oxbow of the Rum River to the east of TH 47; the bridge will accommodate a turn lane on westbound CSAH 116 for vehicles turning north onto TH 47.
+The proposed intersection improvements, the addition of left-turn lanes in particular, will increase capacity by better accommodating all traffic.
+The project will also widen the OxBow Bridge that crosses the Rum River to the east of the intersection; the bridge will accommodate a turn lane on westbound Bunker Lake Blvd, for vehicles turning north onto St Francis Blvd.

-Improvements include construction of a portion of trail along CSAH 116, which will be part of the Central Anoka Regional Trail alignment.
+Improvements include construction of a portion of trail along Bunker Lake Blvd, which will be part of the Central Anoka Regional Trail alignment.
 Construction of this portion of trail will close an identified gap in Anoka County’s trail network, as documented in the County’s Draft 2040 Transportation Plan.

 Below is an overview of the project schedule identifying key milestones in the process:

 * Preliminary Design – Summer/Fall 2019

 * Construction – Spring/Summer 2021